PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Additional Ablation Studies

-To quantify the contribution of the cross-modal alignment objective, we conducted an ablation removing the alignment loss $\mathcal{L}_{\text{align}}$ during pretraining.
-In this setting, each modality’s encoder is trained solely via its reconstruction objective (MAE) without enforcing consistency across shared embeddings.
-Table~\ref{tab:align_loss} summarizes the results for the no-EDA baseline.
+To quantify the contribution of the cross-modal alignment objective, we conducted an ablation removing $\mathcal{L}_{\text{align}}$ during pretraining.
+In this setting, each modality's encoder is trained solely via its reconstruction objective (MAE) without enforcing consistency across shared embeddings.

 Removing the alignment loss leads to a sharp drop in both ranking metrics and accuracy, confirming that explicit cross-modal regularization is essential for learning a coherent shared latent space.
-Without this constraint, modalities drift apart during pretraining, producing representations that are less transferable and less robust for downstream stress classification.
-The results validate $\mathcal{L}_{\text{align}}$ as a key component in maintaining cross-modal consistency and enabling effective privileged knowledge transfer.